VanuatuN/Group3/README.md

 NUMA node(s):        2
 ```

-We submit sbatch scripts with the following structure that runs all combinations of the number of MPI processes and number of OPEN MP ranks, we keep the total processes below 32 to satisfy the size of the Leonardo, we also use *--cpu_bind=cores* option to bind MPI processes to specific CPU cores:
+We submit sbatch scripts with the following structure that runs all combinations of the number of MPI processes and number of OpenMP ranks, we keep the total processes below 32 to satisfy the size of the Leonardo, we also use *--cpu_bind=cores* option to bind MPI processes to specific CPU cores:

 ```C
 #!/bin/bash